Allegheny-Computer-Science-112-S2018/cs112-S2018-lab9-starter/README.md

 Typing the command `gradle run` in the terminal window produces the following output for the instructor's version of `labnine.list.ArrayList`.
-Notice that this program will create an `ArrayList` of size ten and then first the first and then the last element.
+Notice that this program will create an `ArrayList` of size ten and then remove the first and then remove the last element.
 It is critical that your program does not crash by throwing an exception when performing these operations on an instance of an `ArrayList`.
 Finally, please note that this laboratory assignment invites you to run comprehensive JUnit test suites for two Java classes.
 While these test suites do not produce any output, you should carefully inspect their tests so that you understand their strategy.
 In particular, it is critically important that you study and understand every test case in `TestArrayList`!

 ```
 ArrayList before removing first element: